kunit17/RBTTS/README.md

-# RBTTS - an implementation of E2TTS (https://arxiv.org/abs/2406.18009)
+# RBTTS - an implementation of Voicebox (https://arxiv.org/abs/2306.15687) and E2TTS (https://arxiv.org/abs/2406.18009)

-Embarking on my second project, albeit one that could prove to be too challenging, as it delves into uncharted territory for me and demands skills I’m still mastering.
-My goal is to produce a natural-sounding, Text-To-Speech model using the Transformer architecture.
-Learning by coding directly (compared to online courses) has accelerated my knowledge base, however, so at the minimum I expect to gain a lot of insight into Transformers, in general.

 # Model Architecture - Update to Conditional Flow-Based Model

-After completing the creation of an encoder-decoder transformer, I will be implementing a flow-matching mel-spec generator.
+Upon completing the development of an encoder-decoder transformer, I will focus on designing a non-autoregressive (NAR) mel-spectrogram generator.
+This system will integrate conditional flow-matching and optimal transport methodologies, utilizing a GPT-inspired decoder-only transformer architecture to estimate a time-dependent vector field.

-### Earlier iteration of the project
-This a classic transformer with encoder-decoder components and cross-attention.
-The encoder takes in input text, while the decoder takes in mel spectrograms, which represent the audio.
-The model will be trained with [teacher forcing](#teacher-forcing) with scheduled sampling.
-The input text will be broken into [phonemes](#phonemes) using the G2P library.
-This will be compared with E2 TTS flow-sampling for optimal results.
+The readability of this README will lag behind the code, unfortuantely, as the coding is much more interesting.
+Once I produce samples, I will ensure the README reflects all steps.

 # Under Active Development

 ## Just completed: adding "FILL" tokens to text input so that they align with audio input according to E2TTS (https://arxiv.org/abs/2406.18009)
-## Next step: come up with methodology to combine text and audio as per E2TTS
+## Just completed: Next step: come up with methodology to combine text and audio as per E2TTS
+## Next step: add time to audio-text input before input into transformer

+# To do list:
+-complete pre-processing by evaluating samples, and determining mean and std in order to standardize the input data -need to implement mini-batches to align with Voicebox/E2TTS

 # Steps